Ready to shape the future of graduate careers?

 Active listening

-Jobs that require decision-making skills
+Jobs that need decision-making skills

-Business operations
+Business operations and management

 Consulting